thornoe/AtomSetup/README.md

 ## R
 -   Install [R](https://cran.r-project.org/), [IRkernel](https://irkernel.github.io/installation/#binary-panel), (and [Rstudio](https://www.rstudio.com/products/rstudio/download/))
 -   You can run R in atom through Hydrogen just as descriped for Python above.
--   Setup according to the [guide by Jeff Stafford](https://jstaf.github.io/2018/03/25/atom-ide.html)
+-   Setup according to the [guide by Jeff Stafford](https://jstaf.github.io/2018/03/25/atom-ide.html) or similar
 -   OBS: The `atom-ide-ui` terminal replaces Linter (i.e. see the Ide not the Linter part below)

 ## Spell-check